SvaBose/random_python_codes/README.md

 # random_python_codes
-random python projects over the years
+This repo is just a compilation of random python projects which I have programmed over the years.